 Short bouts of high-intensity exercise and longer easy exercise for recovery will be your hormone healing pals.
 That’s the focus of this section.

-The signs on the equipment that tell you the fat-burning zone is a low heart rate are right.
+The signs on the equipment that tell you that a low heart rate is the fat-burning zone are right.
 You’re burning a high percentage of fat for fuel per minute.
-The problem is that your rate of overall calories burning is so low that a high percentage of a low burn is not much.
+The problem is that your rate of overall calories being burned is so low that a high percentage of a low burn is not much.

 The other misconception with those heart rate charts is they’ll give you a range based on your age that is simply not a fit for most people.
 None of us fit that “average.”
 If you work at a rate that is less than you need, you will get fewer results than you want.